Aamir1551/computational-graph-ts/README.md

 # Computational-Graph
-A comutational graph (numerical library) made in TS (for future use in genetic algorithms)
+A computational graph (numerical library) made in TS (for future use in genetic algorithms)

 basic usage: